Wednesday, February 12, 2020

 MY BOOKS

-A novella that tells the story of Daphne, growing up with the help of her "imaginary friend," Uncle Charlie.
+A novella that tells the story of Daphne, who had some hard times growing up.
+Hard times that were made a bit more bearable thanks to her "imaginary friend," Uncle Charlie.

 When Shelly Hobbes was a kid, she wanted to be just like Sherlock Holmes when she grew up.
 Now she is grownup and she thinks her days of sleuthing are behind her.
 Until a baffling crime wave gets her back in the game.